 - Mankind is created in the image of YHWH (26).
 Not coincidently, the Bible begins to describe the creation of mankind in the 26th verse on the Torah scroll in Hebrew.
 This is true even in English Bibles: Gen. 1:26 Then God said, “Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth.”

 Twenty-Seven esrim v’sheva (f) esrim v’shiv’a (m) Three cubed equals twenty-seven.
 Thus, review the number three for more details as to how 27 is an exponential picture of this.
 To gather, resurrect, seeds, trees, fruit, counsel, dry land, chaos adverted, firstfruits, harmony, and balance.
 3 x 9 = 27, thus the significance of the number nine reveals traits of twenty-seven.
 Based on the Scripture references below, it appears that 27 is linked also to things hidden being revealed and the Seed of the Woman, which is the mystery of the Gospel (nations being coheirs with Israel).

 Twenty-Eight esrim v’shmoneh (f) esrim v’shmonah (m) 4×7=28, indicating that twenty-eight is linked to both four and seven.
-As you learned in Hebrew Numbers 1-10, four and seven are indeed connected and picture many of the same things.
-14+14 also equals 28, so we can see Messiah figured in this number as well.
+As mentioned in Hebrew Numbers 1-10, four and seven are indeed connected and picture many of the same things.
+14+14 equals 28, linking Messiah to this number as well.
 A full lunar month can occur in only 28 days.
 Jewish thought associates 28 with seasons as seen below.
 Thus, 28 has to do with holy time and the calendar.